rcc-uchicago/singularity-demo/How to use Singularity on Midway3.md

 6. It pulls a docker container called "ubuntu" from the "default" repository and looks for the "latest" version.
 The docker container is then converted to a Singularity container.
 7. From here, you should be able to run the container by running **`singularity run containername.sif`** where containername.sif is the name of the container created from the "singularity pull ..." command above**.**

-### **Instructions for using getting docker from private repository:**
+### **Instructions for getting docker from private repository:**

 Create a Singularity image from a Docker image that is in the NGC container registry requires an authentication or API key.
-Normally these can be provided by --docker-login command. to create the API key, use this user guide: [NGC Container User Guide for NGC Catalog: NVIDIA GPU Cloud Documentation](https://docs.nvidia.com/ngc/ngc-catalog-user-guide/index.html)
+Normally these can be provided by --docker-login command.
+To create the API key, use this user guide: [NGC Container User Guide for NGC Catalog: NVIDIA GPU Cloud Documentation](https://docs.nvidia.com/ngc/ngc-catalog-user-guide/index.html)

 From the login node